Milwaukee Fourteen: Prelude and planning

 As a response to the violence of the war in Vietnam and its links to the injustices of conscription and poverty in the United States, the Milwaukee action was preceded by several similar protests.
 In February 1966 Barry Bondhus destroyed draft files in Elk River, Minnesota by pouring human excrement over them.
 In October 1967 four men poured blood on draft records at the Baltimore City Custom House.
-Then, on 17 May 1968 nine protestors burned draft records in Catonsville, MD.
+Then, on May 17, 1968 nine protestors burned draft records in Catonsville, Maryland.

 The Milwaukee group was inspired by the action in Catonsville and "timed their action to draw attention to the upcoming trial of the Catonsville Nine."
 Jim Forest and Daniel Berrigan traveled to Milwaukee where they met with Michael Cullen and others at Casa Maria, a Catholic Worker house of hospitality.
 According to Forest, "On our second night at Casa Maria, Dan and I found ourselves drinking beer in a crowded kitchen in which several of those present, Michael among them, made clear they were eager to follow the Catonsville example."

-In August 1968 a retreat was held at a Catholic monastery in New Jersey to consider who of those present might participate in another draft board action—and when it would take place.
+In August 1968 a retreat was held at St. Paul's Abbey near Newton, New Jersey to consider who of those present might participate in another draft board action—and when it would take place.
 Forest describes it:

 The gathering was shaped liked a retreat, with Mass each morning and a period of Bible study later in the day.
 In addition there were sessions at which we got to know each other, discuss our motives and backgrounds, and to make decisions about who would take part in the action, who would form a support team, and which of several cities being considered should be chosen.